ejpelagio/Bamazon-APP/README.md

 # Bamazon-APP

 UT Coding Bootcamp.
-The goal was to create an Amazon-like store front using Node.js and MySQL.
+Our goal as students was to create an Amazon-like store front using Node.js and MySQL.

-Getting Started
+### Getting Started

 What Each JavaScript Does

-bamazonustomer.js
+## bamazonustomer.js

-Prints the products in the store.
+* Prints the products in the store.

-Prompts customer which product they would like to purchase by ID number.
+* Prompts customer which product they would like to purchase by ID number.

-Asks the customer for the quantity wanted to purchase.
+* Asks the customer for the quantity they want want to purchase.

 If there is a sufficient amount of the product in stock, it will return the total for that purchase.
 There for, if there is not enough of the product in store quantity stock, it will tell the user that there isn't enough of the product they have selected to purchase.

 If the purchase goes through as we instructed Bamazon-APP, it updates the stock quantity to reflect the purchase.
 It will also update the product sales in the department table.

-bamazonmanager.js
+## bamazonmanager.js

-Starts with a user friendly menu:
+### Starts with a user friendly menu:

-View Products for Sale
+* View Products for Sale
-View Low Inventory
+* View Low Inventory
-Add to Inventory
+* Add to Inventory
-Add New Product
+* Add New Product
-End Session
+* End Session

 If the manager editing selects View Products for Sale, it lists all of the products in the store including all of their details.

 If the manager selects to View Low Inventory, it'll list all the products with less than five items in its stock_quantity column.